 Believe it or not, financial elder abuse is very common.
 And, it’s not only perpetrated by strangers.
 In fact, an overwhelming amount of financial elder abuse happens within families.

-While it occurs a lot within families that have a senior who suffers from dementia or another illness, it also happens to perfectly healthy seniors.
+While it occurs often within families with a senior who suffers from dementia or another illness, it also happens to perfectly healthy seniors.
 It’s not a rare situation at all.

-In fact, from a 2016 study, it is estimated that seniors 60 and up suffered from annual losses that ranged from $352 million to over 1.5 billion in the state of New York alone.1 Whereas, between the years of 2013 and 2017, seniors over the age of 70 lost an average of $41,800 to this type of abuse.2
+In fact, from a 2016 study, it is estimated that seniors 60 and up suffered from annual losses ranging from $352 million to over 1.5 billion in New York alone.1 Whereas, between the years of 2013 and 2017, seniors over the age of 70 lost an average of $41,800 to this type of abuse.2

-What’s worse, the study showed that monetary losses were more significant when the older adult knew the person being taken advantage of.2 If you suspect there may be financial abuse going on and you are looking for specific signs to look out for, there are a few signs that could signal there is some sort of abuse going on.
+What’s worse, the study showed that monetary losses were more significant when the older adult knew the person being taken advantage of.2 If you suspect financial abuse is going on and you are looking for specific signs to look out for, there are a few signs that could signal some sort of abuse going on.

 In this guide, I’ll discuss some of the key signs to look for that could indicate a family member is taking advantage of someone.
 Plus, I’ll discuss how to address the abuse and how to go about reporting it.